 This course traces the origins of philosophical thinking from Socrates and Plato in Ancient Greece to great thinkers of modern times.
 The profound questions they posed about reality, ethics, and knowledge still challenges us today.
-This course emphasizes how philosophy is a manner of thinking
+This course emphasizes how philosophy is a manner of thinking about the most basic problems faced by ordinary people.
+Students are encouraged to examine the ideas and answer the questions of the philosophers as they impact their own lives.

-Course Code in English: PHIL 1402 Course Code in Arabic: PHILA 1402 Prerequisites: None Credits: 3
+Course Code in English: PHIL 1402 Course Code in Arabic: PHILA 1402